 |Proven and Probable Mineral Reserves (COG=15%,28.8% Total Fe, 3.4% Dilution, 2.5% Ore Loss)||517.2 Mt|

 |Annual Concentrate Production Rate (average life of mine, post ramp-up year)||7.84 Mtpa|

 The updated FS replaces the November 2017 PEA as the current technical report on the Kami Project.
-For further information on the Kami Project please refer to (i) the news release of the Company dated September 26, 2018 and (ii) the Technical Report entitled “Update to the Re-Scoped Preliminary Economic Assessment of the Kamistiatusset (Kami) Iron Ore Property, Labrador” dated effective November 7, 2017, that are available on SEDAR at www.sedar.com.
+For further information on the Kami Project please refer to the Technical Report entitled “Updated Feasibility Study of the Kamistiatusset (Kami) Iron Ore Property, Labrador” dated effective September 26, 2018 (the “Report”), that is available on SEDAR at www.sedar.com.

 The Mineral Resources and Proven and Probable Mineral Reserves are reported in accordance with Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards for Mineral Resources and Mineral Reserves and their Guidelines, and are prepared in accordance with NI 43-101.

 The Mineral Resource estimate for the Kami Project is set out below.
 Mr. Michael Kociumbas, P.Geo is a Qualified Person as defined by NI 43-101 and is responsible for reviewing and approving this Mineral Resource estimate and the QA/QC associated with the estimate.
 He has verified, reviewed and approved the technical data contained in this news release and underlying sampling, analytical and test data.
 The Mineral Resource estimate has been prepared using a 15% Total Fe cut-off grade, is effective December 17, 2012 and inclusive of Mineral Reserves.